BrianInGermany/oldcardgames/content/_posts/en/2023-08-13-schafkopf.markdown

 #### Scoring
 As in regular Schafkopf, defenders are schneider-free with 30 points, and schwarz with zero tricks.
 - A won game can be valued at 40 points, with each loser paying this price to the winner, or the single loser to the two winners.
-- Schneider gives you 10 points more, scharz yet another ten, just as in the four-person game.
+- Schneider gives you 10 points more, schwarz yet another ten, just as in the four-person game.
 - "Hand" (without exchanging) doubles the value of the game.

 ## Recommended Apps